Two bowls of riceTwo bowls of rice

 The glycemic index (GI) is a measure of how quickly carbohydrates in a food break down into glucose and enter the bloodstream.
 Brown rice has a lower GI than white rice, which means it releases glucose into the bloodstream at a slower rate, leading to more stable and sustained energy levels.
 This is particularly important for people with diabetes or those looking to manage their blood sugar levels.

-See also Chicken Enchiladas vs. Beef Enchiladas
+See also Chicken Tikka Masala vs. Butter Chicken

 In addition to its lower GI, brown rice also contains more fiber and nutrients than white rice.
 This is because the bran and germ layers of the rice grain are left intact during processing, whereas these layers are removed from white rice.
 Brown rice is a good source of magnesium, which is important for bone health, and selenium, which has antioxidant properties.
 It also contains B vitamins, which are essential for energy production and brain function.